CocoaPods/guides.cocoapods.org/source/making/using-pod-lib-create.html.md

   └── README.md
 ````

-We've tried to keep the amount in the root folder minimized, You will the following files:
+We've tried to keep the amount in the root folder minimized, You will see the following files:

 * `.travis.yml` - a setup file for travis-c
 * `LICENSE` - defaulting to the [MIT License](http://en.wikipedia.org/wiki/MIT_License)